davidkrauser/mattermost-m365-reference-architectures/mattermost-mission-partner-collaboration.md

 - **Inline Display**: Translations appear seamlessly with original messages
 - **AI-Powered**: Leverages Agents plugin with LLM backend

+### 5.5 Client Applications

+- **Mattermost Desktop Apps**: Access Mattermost directly by deploying desktop or web apps in your organization.
+- **Mattermost Mobile Apps**: Access Mattermost via iPhone and Android apps, with support for ID-only push notifications to ensure compliance with data sovereignty requirements.
+(Optional)
+- **Microsoft 365 Desktop Apps**: For partnered organizations using Microsoft 365 services, Teams and Outlook can be deployed with the embedded Mattermost application for cross-domain partner collaboration within a familiar interface.
+(Optional)

+#### 5.5.1 ID-only Push Notifications

+To prevent sensitive message content from being transmitted to external notification services such as Apple Push Notification Service (APNS) and Firebase Cloud Messaging (FCM), configure Mattermost to use ID-only push notifications.
+In this mode, only a message identifier is sent to public push notification services, and the client retrieves the content securely from the Mattermost server over an encrypted channel.

-### 5. Mattermost Server Deployment
+### 5.6 Mattermost Server

-The Mattermost server provides sovereign collaboration capabilities when deployed for federated operations on private cloud or local infrastructure, such as Azure or Azure Local, to maintain compliance with STIG, FedRAMP, and NIST 800-53 standards.
+Core application server deployed for sovereign collaboration on private cloud or local infrastructure, such as Azure or Azure Local, to maintain compliance with STIG, FedRAMP, and NIST 800-53 standards.
+The server provides all capabilities described in the Core Mattermost Capabilities section above, supporting federated collaboration across partner organizations.
+For large-scale deployments, see [Scaling for Enterprise](https://docs.mattermost.com/administration-guide/scale/scaling-for-enterprise.html) for detailed performance tuning guidance.

-#### High Availability and Fault Tolerance
+#### 5.6.1 High Availability and Fault Tolerance

 Deploy Mattermost in a [cluster-based architecture](https://docs.mattermost.com/administration-guide/scale/high-availability-cluster-based-deployment.html) to ensure continued availability during outages or hardware failures.
 All cluster nodes must reside within the same datacenter to ensure optimal performance and consistent network latency.
 High availability requires redundant infrastructure across each critical component: